 Can PE-22-28 treat depression?

 Preclinical evidence in animal models is interesting.
 Human evidence is too limited to recommend PE-22-28 as a treatment for clinical depression.
-Patients with depression should work with a psychiatrist or licensed clinician.
+Patients with depression need to work with a psychiatrist or licensed clinician.

 Is PE-22-28 safer than SSRIs?